syncfusion-content/wpf-docs/wpf/Maps/Markers.md

 ## Adding the marker

-Any number of markers can be added to the shape file layers using the `Markers` property.
+Any number of markers can be added to the shape file layer or the imagery layer using the `Markers` property.
 Each marker contains the following properties:

+N> You must create a model that contains properties such as Latitude and Longitude to add a marker in maps.
+If you want to add text with default marker, add Label property with your model.

 `Label`: Displays some messages on maps.